Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

 A negative value indicates an inverse association, meaning coffee consumption is associated with a decrease in telomere length.

-A low p-value indicates a stronger association.
+A low p-value indicates a more significant association.

 Table rows: